 Bulgaria

-Tucked away in southeast Europe under the shadow of its famous neighborsย Turkey and Greece, is the small country of Bulgaria.
-Most people havenโt even heard of its existenceย and those who have rarely know much about it.
+The small country of Bulgaria is tucked away in southeast Europe under the shadow of its famous neighbors Turkey and Greece, both top choices for where to go in Europe in October.
+Many people haven’t even heard of its existence, and those who have rarely know much about it.

-In the world of travel, Bulgaria is most famous for its summer and winter resorts, more specifically Sunny Beach and Bansko, respectively.
+In the travel world, Bulgaria is most famous for its summer and winter resorts, more specifically Sunny Beach and Bansko, respectively.
 Its capital, Sofia, and the old city of Plovdiv also make the list of common places to visit in Bulgaria.

-There is a lot to see in any one of Bulgariaโs diverse mountains โ from flower fields, lakes, and rivers to hidden monasteries and ruins of ancient fortresses.
-The Rila Mountains are by far the most picturesque of them all, as they are characterized by over 200 lakes scattered across the range!
+There is a lot to see in Bulgaria’s diverse mountains – from flower fields, lakes, and rivers to hidden monasteries and ruins of ancient fortresses.
+The Rila Mountains are by far the most picturesque, as they are characterized by over 200 lakes scattered across the range!

 A wonderful place to stay in the area is the Andela resort, which is perfectly situated at the crossroads of several hiking trails.